simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 **[f]:** This might be distracting, since it changes from the topic of the thesis to the topic of some people being unfairly disadvantaged.
 **[g]:** The "Skill issues" section is kinda auxiliary, but it's still an interesting point and fits in very well (at least, in a longer speech).
 **[h]:** Not much can be said on a topic that is so abstract and related to details with the software implementation.
 Talking about this is like talking about the *Trolley Problem*, but worse, because **the subject** is software details and not ethics.
+**[i]:** [src 6] only dicusses engineers in the current space industry being inspired by the past of the industry.
+It does not discuss interdisciplinary (or interindustrious) inspiration of any kind.
+So, maybe I am stretching my tounge a little too thin here by including this source.

 # This file
 This article is hosted on GitHub: